Shawn Michaels: First retirement and hiatus (1998–2002)

 Michaels made occasional appearances as the WWF Commissioner during the spring and summer of 1999, but remained absent from television after August until May 15, 2000, when he returned on Raw Is War to declare himself the special guest referee for The Rock and Triple H's Iron Man match at Judgment Day.
-One month later, Michaels briefly reappeared on Raw Is War to hand over the role of Commissioner to Mick Foley, and after another appearance in October did not make any in-arena appearances until mid-2002.
+One month later, Michaels briefly reappeared on Raw Is War to hand over the role of Commissioner to Mick Foley.
+After one more appearance on October 9 cutting a promo with Foley on behalf The Rock, Michaels took a long hiatus from the WWE until June 2002.
+He was due to return to wrestle in the next year but had to take more than a year off to recover from his drug or painkiller issues, and returned in 2002 after attending a bible study and undergoing a successful rehabilitation treatment.
 He appeared briefly on television to make a speech at WWF New York during Armageddon on December 10, 2000.

+On April 4, 2000, Michaels returned to wrestling for a one-night appearance defeating Paul Diamond in a bunkhouse brawl at Texas Wrestling Entertainment.

 Believing that his wrestling career was over, Michaels was interested in training individuals who wanted to become professional wrestlers.
 He saw potential in using his name and opened the Shawn Michaels Wrestling Academy (later the Texas Wrestling Academy) in 1999, after his lawyer Skip McCormick suggested the idea.
 Michaels left the academy in 2002, giving co-founder Rudy Boy Gonzalez sole responsibility due to Michaels's new contract with WWE.
 Michaels was also a sportscaster for San Antonio's local news for a short period during his retirement.

 Feud with Triple H (2002–2004)

-On the June 3 episode of Raw, Michaels returned to WWE television after 18 months of absence when Kevin Nash announced him as a new member of the recently reformed New World Order (nWo).
+On the June 3, 2002 episode of Raw, Michaels returned to WWE television after 18 months of absence when Kevin Nash announced him as a new member of the recently reformed New World Order (nWo).
 Michaels was the only nWo member to have never worked in WCW.
 After the nWo had disbanded, Triple H appeared to make amends with Michaels.
 This was solidified when Michaels pleaded Triple H to return to Raw.
 Later on, they came down to the ring sporting their DX music and attire.
 When the pair was about to perform their trademark "Suck It" taunt, Triple H turned on Michaels by performing a Pedigree on him.
-Continuing the angle, a week later, Triple H attacked Michaels from behind in a parking lot and put his head through a car window, in storyline.
-In response, Michaels challenged Triple H to "a fight" (a non-sanctioned match) on August 25 at SummerSlam, which Triple H accepted, laying the foundation for a rivalry that lasted for several years.
-In his first WWE match since WrestleMania XIV, Michaels defeated Triple H at SummerSlam, but was attacked by Triple H with a sledgehammer after the match.
+Continuing the angle, in his first WWE match since WrestleMania XIV, Michaels defeated Triple H at SummerSlam on August 25, but was attacked by Triple H with a sledgehammer after the match.
 At Survivor Series on November 17, Michaels won the World Heavyweight Championship from Triple H in the first Elimination Chamber match.
-On December 15 at Armageddon, he lost the championship to Triple H in a Three Stages of Hell match, a series of three matches in which wrestlers attempt to win the majority of matches.
+On December 15 at Armageddon, he lost the championship to Triple H in a Three Stages of Hell match.